 Operating in a controlled environment:

-Many organisations deploy a quality management system to demonstrate compliance to regulatory requirements.
+Many organisations deploy a quality management system to demonstrate compliance with regulatory requirements.
 A QMS can support an organisation operating in a controlled environment in a number of ways:

 - To ensure compliance standards are met, all company documents should conform to QMS processes.

 - This will ensure conformity in staff behaviour when performing their duties, a uniform data recording method, and consistency in staff training.